-- 11. In response to paragraph 11 of the SOC, the Defendant: - (a) admits the Plaintiff attended Splendour in the Grass on 20 July 2018; and - (b) does not admit the paragraph in respect of group members. - 12.
-The Defendant admits paragraph 12 of the SOC. - 13.
-In response to paragraph 13 of the SOC, the Defendant: - (a) says that the solicitors for the Plaintiff have indicated in correspondence that the chapeau of paragraph 13 of the SOC should read "The Plaintiff and some or all of the Group Members", and so the Defendant pleads to this paragraph on that basis;
+- 11. In response to paragraph 11 of the FASOC, the Defendant: - (a) admits the Plaintiff attended Splendour in the Grass on 20 July 2018; and - (b) does not know if the Plaintiff attended other music festivals; and - (c) does not admit the paragraph in respect of group members. - 12.
+The Defendant admits paragraph 12 of the FASOC. - 13.
+In response to paragraph 13 of the FASOC, the Defendant: - (a) says that the solicitors for the Plaintiff have indicated in correspondence that the chapeau of paragraph 13 of the SOC should read "The Plaintiff and some or all of the Group Members", and so the Defendant pleads to this paragraph on that basis;